Memories Morph to Metaphors

 Most of it never happened.

 Yes, I was at St Andrews and had some great friends and a wonderful girlfriend/proto-wife.
 That’s where the facts stop and the fantasy begins.
 I’ve never edited a literary review and don’t even know if St Andrews has one.
-Although there may be some lovely garret rooms in those old Victorian academic buildings, I’ve never been inside one.
+Although there may be some lovely garret rooms in those old Victorian buildings, I’ve never been inside one.

 What Dreams May Come